StackExchange/dnscontrol/documentation/provider/cloudflareapi.md

 Worker Routes for the domain.
 To be clear: this means it will delete existing routes that were created outside of DNSControl.

-## DS records

-Cloudflare has restrictions that may result in DNSControl's attempt to insert DS records to fail.

 ## Integration testing